 The RADIKL features KUHL’s abrasion-resistant ENDURO fabric, so it’s not just a stretchy pair of pants.
 That is, it holds up well, too.
 While I haven’t taken a major spill in these like I have while wearing my RENEGADE pants, the material on both pants feels quite similar.
 Overall, so I’m fairly confident they’ll hold up OK.

-On the hikes I have taken the RADIKL pants on, they’ve weathered brambles and branches well.
+On the hikes I have taken, the RADIKL pants on, they’ve weathered brambles and branches well.
 Surprisingly, scuffs from rocks haven’t left a mark.

 In the world of outdoor apparel, you often have to choose between comfort and durability.
 So it’s nice to see a pair of hiking pants that bridges the gap.